AndreasLudviksen/omniplan-exporter/README.md

    ```sh
    python -m omniplan_exporter.sync --db-path resources/omniplan.db --bearer-token YOUR_JIRA_TOKEN
    ```
-4. **Run Report Scripts**: Execute the desired report script from the root of the project to generate a report.
+4. **Run Milestones Report**: Execute the desired report script from the root of the project to generate a report.
    ```sh
    python reports/report_milestones_top_level.py
    ```